 Complete Guide to Canada ELD Mandate Rules

-Transport Canada has released the final ELD Mandate rules through Gazette II on June 13, 2019.
-This final rule is supposed to remain unchanged till its last compliance date that is June 12, 2021.
-While Canada ELD rules had set the clock ticking for commercial vehicle owners to switch to a certified ELD, it has also led to several points of confusion.
-Primarily, the similarities and differences between U.S and Canada ELD Mandate rules and the number of carriers coming under these regulations.
+Transport Canada released the final ELD Mandate rules through the Canada Gazette on June 13, 2019, which came into effect on June 12, 2021, and will be fully enforced beginning January 1, 2023.
+While Canada ELD rules have set the clock ticking for commercial vehicle owners to switch to a certified ELD, it has also led to several points of confusion, including the similarities and differences between U.S. and Canada ELD Mandate rules and its implications for carriers operating in both countries.

 This complete guide on Canada ELD Mandate rules will discuss all the crucial factors related to the final rule issued by Transport Canada.

-Canadian ELD Mandate rules have made it obligatory for all commercial vehicles to record hours of service (HOS) through a registered electronic logging device (ELD) only.
-The final rule issued by Transport Canada made it clear that manual recording in the paper log will not be accepted from June 12, 2021 onwards.
-Any commercial vehicle owner or fleet carrier failing to comply with these regulations will be penalized.
+Canadian ELD Mandate rules will make it obligatory for all commercial vehicle drivers to record hours of service through registered electronic logging devices.
+An original compliance extension of one year was established by Transport Canada for progressive enforcement, which was later extended by six months so that papers log will not be accepted from January 1, 2023 onwards.
+Any commercial vehicle owner or fleet carrier failing to comply with these regulations by that date will be penalized.

 Canada ELD rules have been issued by Transport Canada to increase road safety and vehicle security.
 The ELD Mandate regulations also facilitate better tracking and managing of commercial vehicles saving millions on paperwork and manual labor.

-ELD Mandate rules published by Transport Canada and FMCSA have many common regulations but there are a few differences too.
-Take a quick look at the key similarities and differences between U.S and Canada ELD rules.
+ELD Mandate rules published by Transport Canada and FMCSA in Canada and the U.S. respectively have many common regulations, but there are a few differences too.
+Take a quick look at the key similarities and differences between U.S. and Canada ELD rules.

-Similarities: United States and Canada ELD Mandate rules
+Similarities between United States and Canada ELD Mandate Rules

-These common factors on the ELD regulations between the United States and Canada will help fleets stay compliant by using a single ELD that fulfills the criteria of both Transport organizations.
+These common factors between the United States and Canada elog regulations will help fleets stay compliant by using a single electronic logbook that fulfills the criteria of both transport authorities.

-- Auto change of status after 5 minutes break: After a pause of 5 minutes, the ELD automatically asks if the driver wants to change the status to “on duty”.
+- Change of status after 5-minute pause.
+After the vehicle has stopped for 5 minutes, the electronic logbook automatically asks if the driver wants to change the status to “on duty” instead of “driving”.

-- Manage logbook: Drivers are allowed to edit and manage logbook records only after they are registered to the ELD.
+- Manage logbook.
+Drivers are allowed to edit, manage, and annotate logbook records only after they are registered to the ELD.

-Differences: United States and Canada ELD Mandate rules
+Differences between United States and Canada ELD Mandate Rules

-While the ELD Mandate rules of both the countries are similar, there are also some differences that the carriers should know.
-Take a look at them below:
+While the ELD Mandate rules of both countries are similar, there are also some differences that carriers should take into account.
+Let’s take a look at them:

-- Hours of personal conveyance: Personal conveyance hours are allotted to the driver by the carriers when the vehicle is used in non-working hours.
+- Hours of personal conveyance.
+Personal conveyance hours are allotted to the driver by the carriers when the vehicle is used in non-working hours.
 For instance, the driver can drive the vehicle to a garage or lodging.
-The U.S. ELD mandate has no limitation on time and distance of personal conveyance whereas Canada ELD rules have strictly set it to 50 miles or 75 kilometers.
+The U.S. ELD mandate has no limitation on time and distance on personal conveyance whereas Canada ELD rules have strictly set it to 75 kilometers (50 miles).

-- Certification: The final rule of both Canada and the U.S mandate has made it compulsory to use only registered ELDs for recording HOS.
-The difference is, the United States has allowed manufacturers to self-certify an ELD if that meets all the FMCSA criteria while Transport Canada has stated that all ELDs must be certified by third-party agencies only.
+- Certification.
+The final rule of both Canada and the U.S. mandate has made it compulsory to use only registered electronic logbooks for recording HOS.
+The difference is, the United States has allowed manufacturers to self-register their device if it meets all FMCSA criteria, while Transport Canada has stated that all electronic logbooks must be certified by approved third-party agencies.

-- Recording Hours of service: U.S mandate allows truckers a 30 minutes break from working hours after continuous driving for 8 hours.
-Transport Canada has fixed a 16-hours window for carriers to complete an assigned job which also includes 2 off-duty hours.
+- Recording hours of service.
+The U.S. mandate allows truckers a 30-minute break after driving for 8 consecutive hours.
+Transport Canada has fixed a 16-hour window for shifts, which also include 2 off-duty hours.

-- HOS Reporting: In the U.S, the HOS is directly transferred to the data-repository or ERODS whereas in Canada the HOS is directly reported to the officer.
+- HOS reporting.
+In the U.S. the HOS information is directly transferred to the data-repository or ERODS, whereas in Canada HOS records are directly reported to the officer.

-- No-grandfather clause: While the U.S mandate has given 2 years for carriers using ERD to switch to ELD, Canada’s ELD rules have no such provision.
-Transport Canada eliminated the grandfather clause asking truckers to replace ERDs with ELDs within the compliance period.
+- No grandfather clause.
+While the U.S. mandate gave 2 extra years for carriers using ERDs to switch to ELDs, Canada’s ELD rules have no such provision.
+Transport Canada eliminated the grandfather clause asking truckers to replace ERDs with ELDs within the progressive enforcement period.

 Uses of a Certified ELD